-The audio converters in the TLV320AlC3101 need an internal audio master clock at a frequency of 256 f{S(ref)}, which can be obtained in a variety of manners from an external clock signal applied to the device.
+The audio converters in the TLV320AlC3106 need an internal audio master clock at a frequency of 256 \times f{S(ref)}, which can be obtained in a variety of manners from an external clock signal applied to the device.

-A more detailed diagram of the audio clock section of the TLV320AIC3101 is shown in Figure 24.
+A more detailed diagram of the audio clock section of the TLV320AlC3106 is shown in Figure 26.

-Figure 24.
+Figure 26.
 Audio Clock Generation Processing

-The device can accept an MCLK input from 512 kHz to 50 MHz, which can then be passed through either a programmable divider or a PLL to get the proper internal audio master clock required by the device.
-The BCLK input can also be used to generate the internal audio master clock.
+The part can accept an MCLK input from 512 kHz to 50 MHz, which can then be passed through either a programmable divider or a PLL, to get the proper internal audio master clock needed by the part.
+The BCLK or GPIO2 inputs can also be used to generate the internal audio master clock.